-You can send the list output go to a file and to also append to an existing file using the file option in the list command.
+Since there are no file equations on HP-UX and symbolic link do not always function the way you would hope.
+We have added a new keyword to the List command to make it easier to have the list output go to a file and to also append to and existing file.
 The File option takes the next parameter as being the filename: